 Wireless technologies have become a fundamental part of daily life in the 21st century.
 They give us the ability to make efficient use of our time, connect us any time and anywhere, and make our lives better in innumerable ways.
 In order to function, wireless devices need to connect to cellular sites that provide good coverage both outdoors and indoors.
 To do that increasingly requires placement of sites closer to populated areas–creating new challenges for both the wireless industry and local governments.
 Next-generation cellular technologies will enable greater functionality, but their complexity places increasing burdens on municipalities and government agencies–including a need to understand the relevant technical terminologies that appear in applications, permitting and licensing negotiations, and deployment planning.

 Join IEEE Educational Activities and the IEEE Future Networks Initiative for this two-part series to learn from subject matter expert David Witkowski.
-Save 30% by registering for both events!*
+Save 30% by purchasing both virtual courses!*

 Duration: 2 hours